gateio/gateapi-php/docs/Api/WalletApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$associate_array['currency'] = 'BTC'; // string | Filter by currency.
-Return all currency records if not specified.
+$associate_array['currency'] = 'BTC'; // string | Specify the currency.
+If not specified, returns all currencies
-$associate_array['withdraw_id'] = 'withdraw_id_example'; // string | The withdrawal record id starts with w, such as: w1879219868.
-When withdraw_id is not empty, the value querys this withdrawal record and no longer querys according to time
+$associate_array['withdraw_id'] = 'withdraw_id_example'; // string | Withdrawal record ID starts with 'w', such as: w1879219868.
+When withdraw_id is not empty, only this specific withdrawal record will be queried, and time-based querying will be disabled
-$associate_array['asset_class'] = 'asset_class_example'; // string | The currency type of withdrawal record is empty by default.
-It supports users to query the withdrawal records in the main and innovation areas on demand.
+$associate_array['asset_class'] = 'asset_class_example'; // string | Currency type of withdrawal record, empty by default.
+Supports querying withdrawal records in main zone and innovation zone on demand.
 Value range: SPOT, PILOT  SPOT: Main Zone PILOT: Innovation Zone
-$associate_array['withdraw_order_id'] = 'withdraw_order_id_example'; // string | User-defined order number when withdrawing.
+$associate_array['withdraw_order_id'] = 'withdraw_order_id_example'; // string | User-defined order number for withdrawal.
 Default is empty.
 When not empty, the specified user-defined order number record will be queried
-$associate_array['from'] = 1602120000; // int | Time range beginning, default to 7 days before current time.
+$associate_array['from'] = 1602120000; // int | Start time for querying records, defaults to 7 days before current time if not specified
-$associate_array['to'] = 1602123600; // int | Time range ending, default to current time.
+$associate_array['to'] = 1602123600; // int | End timestamp for the query, defaults to current time if not specified
-$associate_array['limit'] = 100; // int | Maximum number of records to be returned in a single list.
+$associate_array['limit'] = 100; // int | Maximum number of records returned in a single list
-$associate_array['offset'] = 0; // int | List offset, starting from 0.
+$associate_array['offset'] = 0; // int | List offset, starting from 0

 try {
     $result = $apiInstance->listWithdrawals($associate_array);